nucleome/docs/source/component_genome.rst

     :align: center
     :figwidth: 480px

-    Use the genomic coordinate box to go to a certain region or use the navigation buttons to move along the genome and zoom-in/-out
+    Use the genomic coordinate box to go to a certain region or use navigation buttons to move along the genome

 .. figure:: img/figures_chapter_3/ch3_gbrowser_navigate_example.png
     :align: center